Freedom of religion in Bulgaria: Religious demography

-The country has an area of 42855 sqmi and a population of 7 million.
-Eighty-five percent of the population identifies itself as Orthodox Christian.
-Orthodox Christianity, Hanafi Sunni Islam, Judaism, and Catholicism are generally understood as holding a historical place in the country's culture.
-Muslims comprise the largest minority, estimated at 13 percent.
-Groups that constitute less than 5 percent of the population include Catholics, Armenian Christians, Jews, evangelical Protestants, and others.
-There are 107 registered religious groups in addition to the Bulgarian Orthodox Church (BOC).
+The country has an area of 42855 sqmi and a population of almost 7 million.
+The 2021 census (the most recent) showed that 69.5% of the population identifies itself as Orthodox Christian.
+Orthodox Christianity, Hanafi Sunni Islam, Judaism, and Catholicism are generally understood as holding a historical place in the country's culture; Muslims comprise the largest minority, estimated at 10.7%; Protestants make up 1.4%, Catholics are 0.7%, while atheists and agnostics make up almost 10% of the country.